DaveVoorhis/Rel/_Deployment/README.txt

 via the graphical user interface's (aka DBrowser) "Backup" button.

 If you are using Rel version 0.3.0 to 0.3.7, run the DatabaseToScript.d script in the Scripts directory.
 This script will emit your database as a new Tutorial D script.
 To back up your database, save the generated script.
 To restore your database, run the saved script.

 If you are upgrading from a version of Rel prior to 0.3.0 (aka Rel2), under the old version of Rel run the DatabaseToScript.d found in the old version's Samples directory.
-The script will emit your database in a format that can be read by the 0.3.x versions of Rel, though it may require some modifications.
+The script will emit your database in a format that can be read by later versions of Rel, though it may require some modifications.

 Rel user interface (aka DBrowser) version 3.001 or above (which includes the Rel DBMS version 1.0.13 or above) will automatically